SAP-archive/cloud-roo-gwaddon/README.md

 Ok, but then you might ask, why do I need to set up persistency first?

-Well, since Spring Roo’s generated applications rely on JPA persistency (any entity created in Spring Roo is a JPA-entity), one should issue the persistency setup commands before running any NetWeaver Gateway connectivity commands.
+Well, since Spring Rooï¿½s generated applications rely on JPA persistency (any entity created in Spring Roo is a JPA-entity), one should issue the persistency setup commands before running any NetWeaver Gateway connectivity commands.
 No data is actually persisted.
 This is just a workaround for making maximum use of Roo's capabilities.

 #### Is there a list of features? ####